eroc123/obsidian-notes/Physics/8 - Superposition/Stationary or standing wave.md

 - Formed in a set up when waves produced get reflected off a hard surface and hence the reflected wave interferes with the new waves being produced![[standing wave.jpg]]

 ![[Drawing 2023-11-13 18.16.38.excalidraw.svg]]
+Waves on a string will always behave according to the first diagram, as both sides are fixed

+For